spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 spin-gate   NodePort   10.7.255.85   <none>        8084:31355/TCP   32m
 ```

-At this point, you will (unfortunately) have to open your firewalls on a node
+At this point, you will (for this codelab only) have to open your firewalls on a node
 (with IP `$NODE_IP`) in that cluster to all addresses on for TCP connections on
 `$NODE_PORT`.
 If (for a production use-case) you were running Spinnaker with
-[authentication](/setup/security), only webhooks would be allowed. if DockerHub
+[authentication](/setup/security), only webhooks would be allowed, which you
-supported source range filtering, or some sort of secret passing, the
-authentication would be improved. __If anyone reading this codelab has
-suggestions on how to make it more secure, it would be much appreciated!__
+can reject by header or payload.
+See [the webhook guide for more
+details](/guides/user/triggers/webhooks).

 ### Allow Docker to Post Build Events